http-party/http-server/README.md

 ## TLS/SSL

-First, make sure that you have `key.pem` and `cert.pem` files.
+First, you need to make sure that [openssl](https://github.com/openssl/openssl) is installed correctly, and you have `key.pem` and `cert.pem` files.
 You can generate them using this command:

 ``` sh
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem